ymajan/dotfiles/README.md

-# gnu_geeks config files
-My GNU GUIX config files
+# Configuration Files For Mackos and GNU Geeks

+Notes on GNU Geeks
-symlink /etc/config.scm and /etc/guix/channels.scm
+symlink /etc/config.scm to system.scm and /etc/guix/channels.scm to channels.scm

+Notes on Mackos